4 Hidden Benefits of Making Your Business Energy Efficient

 3. Making your business more sustainable can improve your brand image with consumers and the public.

 Consumers are paying increased attention to how companies, corporations, and businesses are affecting the environment in both positive and negative ways.
 According to Energy Star, the most eco-friendly businesses and those businesses associated with being more “environmentally responsible” have more positive responses from consumers and employees than businesses that aren’t as environmentally responsible.
+For example, aligning a campaign with Earth Week – whether it’s encouraging recycling with customers, or providing giving opportunities to green non-profits – can support an organization’s brand image.

 What’s more, companies are now being recognized by magazines and other publications for being energy efficient—Newsweek, for example, now releases annual rankings of the most eco-friendly companies based on “corporate sustainability and environmental impact,” giving organizations a Newsweek Green Score.
 Coca Cola is among the top 10 greenest companies for receiving all their electricity from renewable sources.